 A snare could be your last resort to get food if you are on the road or have a wilderness bug out location.
 Having good snare wire makes it so you at least can resort to something.
-This 24 gauge soft brass snare wire is perfect for making expedient survival snares.
-It is lightweight enough to put in any kit, and the brass makes it easily pliable to adjust the snare opening and tie off.
+This 22-gauge stainless wire is perfect for making expedient survival snares.
+It is lightweight enough to put in any kit, and the thin steel makes it easily pliable to adjust the snare opening and tie off.
 Snare wires also can double as trip alarms, and many other wire uses.

 6/8 Mason Line

 Mason line is mildew and rot-resistant twisted nylon line, and it is dirt cheap.
 With a 130-pound test, you aren’t going to be jumping off of cliffs with it, but it is a solid multipurpose rope.
 You can use it for all the small tasks and things you don’t want to waste more expensive line on.